jereimers/airtop-mcp/README.md

 - `createWindow`: Create a new browser window in the session
 - `pageQuery`: Query the current page content using AI
 - `terminateSession`: Terminate an Airtop browser session
+- `paginatedExtraction`: Extract data from a paginated list

 ## Configuration